-The best winter gloves for mountain biking will help prevent getting cold hands when you’re riding, and the combination of wet weather, mud, freezing temperatures and windchill can combine to chill your digits.
-So to ensure your rides are comfortable, and you can maintain control of your bike (and feeling in your fingers!) it’s worth investing in the best winter gloves for mountain biking you can afford.
+The best winter gloves for mountain biking will help prevent getting cold hands when you’re riding.
+Poor gloves combined with wet weather, mud, freezing temperatures and windchill can mean painful and unresponsive digits.
+So to ensure your rides are comfortable, and you can maintain control of your bike (and feeling in your fingers!) it’s worth investing in the best winter gloves you can afford.

 If you're looking for the best mountain bike gloves, those that are focused on winter riding are packed with features including insulation, wind and weatherproofing, padding for comfort and even reflective elements.
 Our pick of the bunch is, interestingly, also one of the cheapest pairs out there, the 100% Brisker Gloves, might not cost too much, but they seriously outperform their price point.

 Scroll down for our pick of the best winter gloves for mountain biking or – if you're after general buying advice – you can skip on to our guide on how to choose the best winter gloves for MTB.

 Best winter gloves for mountain biking

 Don’t let the price tag fool you; the Brisker comes up time and again as our go-to choice for winter riding.
 They aren’t especially technical; there’s no pricey waterproof or windproof membrane.
 Instead, a neoprene-style fabric on the back of the palm works like a wetsuit, holding heat close to the skin even when the gloves get wet.

 The result is that these gloves perform excellently in wet, cold, muddy and freezing conditions, though full-on arctic rides may be pushing it.

 They’re touch-screen friendly and have a minimalist microfiber palm with no padding, silicone for added grip, and a Velcro fastening at the cuff which keeps them secure and keeps out drafts.

-One negative however is the longevity of these gloves; in my experience, they’ll last a couple of winter seasons, but the neoprene fabric does wear out and split after heavy use.
+One negative, however, is the longevity of these gloves.
+In our experience, they’ll last a couple of winter seasons, but the neoprene fabric does wear out and split after heavy use.
 They aren’t expensive to replace, but if you’re looking to buy less and choose a longer-lasting and less resource-intensive kit, you may want to opt for one of the other options here.